robinmonjo/website/content/resume.md

 **Web Developer**

 - Contributed to the development of the company's main SaaS product as part of the web development team.
-Worked with a range of technologies including Ruby on Rails, Node.js, Express, React.js, Redux, and MongoDB to build and enhance features.
+- Worked with a range of technologies, including Ruby on Rails, Node.js, Express, React.js, Redux, and MongoDB to build and enhance features.

 **Infrastructure Lead**

-- responsible for maintaining and improving the company's homegrown Platform as a Service (PaaS), ensuring the reliability and scalability of Eventmaker SaaS products in collaboration with the CTO.
+- responsible for maintaining and improving the company's homegrown Platform as a Service (PaaS), ensuring the reliability and scalability of Eventmaker's SaaS products in collaboration with the CTO.
 - Led the migration from a custom-built PaaS to a Kubernetes-based PaaS, resulting in:
   - A significant reduction in time spent on infrastructure maintenance.
   - Enhanced robustness and scalability of the infrastructure.